 Seeds can be planted from the end of August through the beginning of January.
 Transplants can be planted from late September through the end of January.
 Allow 18 inches of space between plants.

 When planting broccoli remember the plant needs time to mature and be ready to harvest before day temperatures exceed 75 degrees.
+If the temperature gets too hot broccoli is susceptible to bolting or premature flowering.

 Companion Plants for Broccoli